fatih-ozdal/Raytracer/blog/hw2/episode2.md

 ### 6) Dragon Metal
 **Render Time:** 3.137s
 The circle isn't supposed to be there.
-It would be better if it was red.
-Then we would see the dragons better
+If only it was a red circle.
+Then we would see the dragons more easily

 ![dragon_metal](my_outputs/dragon_metal.png)